 What could be better: The fan is not well balanced and can be a little shaky during operation.
 Installing it can also be a piece of work.

 Who says you can’t play a game or watch a thriller in the attic this summer?
 The Air Vent is the prime solution for any attic fan who hates how hot it can get in there at time. it is designed to effectively move air and cool an attic of about 1500sq ft. it will not work efficiently in any space bigger than the recommended size.

 The fan will undoubtedly serve you for the longest time if not a lifetime if well installed and maintained.
 Its blades are made with robust stainless steel for extra sturdiness and corrosion-resistance.
 Its motor is made of tough metal and its housing is plastic.

 The fan is not the easiest to install on the market but it is not back-breaking work.
 It needs hard wiring.
 It has a break open hole to accept a screw-nut style electrical wire connection.
 The fan is designed to be mounted with a self-closing louver in a gable end but it can also be mounted in a near-horizontal position in a roof.

 With the adjustable thermostat, you can control the temperatures in your attic as you desire.
 Its accuracy sets the fan apart and the little to zero vibration makes it a preference to many people who prefer a quiet household.

-What are the flaws? the fan is advertised as a whole fan house yet it isn’t.
+What could be better: the fan is advertised as a whole fan house yet it isn’t.
 It can only ventilate an attic with 1500 sq ft or less.
 Installing it also needs more effort compared to other fans.